ditlef9/python-nextjs-postgresql-devsecops-gcp/report-pdf-generation/README.md

 **3. Add requirements.txt**

 ```
-functions-framework         # Added by YOUR_NAME.
-Framework for running Google Cloud Functions locally.
+flask                       # Added by YOUR_NAME.
+Micro web framework for building web applications.
+flask-cors                  # Added by YOUR_NAME.
+Enables Cross-Origin Resource Sharing (CORS) in Flask apps.
 google-cloud-storage        # Added by YOUR_NAME.
 Interact with Google Cloud Storage for file operations.
+matplotlib                  # Added by YOUR_NAME.
+Plotting and data visualization library.
+numpy                       # Added by YOUR_NAME.
+Library for numerical computation.
+reportlab                  # Added by YOUR_NAME.

 ```

 **4. Create main.py**